-- Only when used as a retainer for a fixed partial denture (fixed bridge). - > Adjustment or repair of an existing prosthetic appliance - Cost of a reline will be allowed towards the cost of a temporary partial or full denture. - After the permanent denture is placed, initial relines will be covered after six months. - Denture adjustments and relines are covered when done six months after the initial placement.
-Additional relines or rebases (but not both) will be covered once a year (from the date of service). - > Surgical placement or removal of implants or attachments to implants - Implants and superstructures are covered once every seven years (from the treatment date).
+- Covered only when used as a retainer for a fixed partial denture (fixed bridge). - Adjustment or repair of an existing prosthetic appliance - Cost of a reline will be allowed towards the cost of an interim (temporary) partial or full denture. - After the permanent denture is placed, initial relines will be covered after six months. - Denture adjustments and relines are covered when done six months after the initial placement.
+Additional relines or rebases (but not both) will be covered once a year (from the date of service). - > Surgical placement or removal of implants or attachments to implants - Covered once every seven years.